ziadbaroudi/html-lists-lab-rcdd_202103_leb_few/README.md

 ## Conclusion

-Lists in HTML are very useful for organizing related content, and are really the only way indicate that content is related with basic HTML.
-Using unordered lists ends up being very useful for more than just listing favorite foods and ingredients.
-Its possible, for instance, to use list elements to organize navigation links - with styling, we make the content look however we want: remove the bullets, make them line up horizontally, but in our HTML they will still be organized and easy to read.
+Lists in HTML are useful for organizing related content.
+In basic html, they're our go-to way to indicate that content is related.
+Using unordered lists is useful for more than just listing favorite foods.
+For example, we can use list elements to organize navigation links, like in a menu bar.
+With styling, we can remove the bullets, make items line up horizontally, and make the list 'look good'.
+In our HTML, the list will be organized and easy to read.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/html-lists' title='HTML Lists'>HTML Lists</a> on Learn.co and start learning to code for free.</p>